IBM-Blockchain-Archive/marbles/tutorial_part1.md

 The `Write()` function is equally simple but unlike query, write is found in our `Run()` list.
 `Write()` uses `stub.PutState(name, value)` to store the key/value pair.
 Note that the name is a string, and that value is an array of bytes.
+Most of the chaincode we will create will mimic parts of query or parts of write.

-We will use `PutState()` and `GetState()` as the basic building blocks for any cc functions we need to create.
+What I mean by that is that we will use `PutState()` and `GetState()` as the basic building blocks for any cc functions we need to create.
 Marbles is going to use something that I'm going to call a "monolithic chaincode model".
 It just means we will have 1 chaincode for the entire app.
-Marbles and anything else we need will live inside this single chaincode’s state space.
+Individual marbles and anything else we need will live inside this single chaincode’s state space.
 Of course there are much more complicated architectures you can create with a blockchain network.
 I wanted to start here with the simplest one I could think of.
+We will take a look at writting more specific chaincode after we get an environment setup.

 # Setup Options:
 So the cc is great and all but first we need a blockchain network.